luizwardo/scraping-test/README.md

 # Image Scraper & AI Description Generator

-## Descrição
+## Description
-Este projeto é uma aplicação desktop Python que permite extrair imagens de páginas web e gerar automaticamente descrições para elas usando a API de visão da OpenAI.
-A ferramenta oferece uma interface gráfica amigável para facilitar o processo de scraping de imagens e análise de conteúdo visual.
+This project is a Python desktop application that allows you to extract images from web pages and automatically generate descriptions for them using the OpenAI vision API.
+The tool offers a user-friendly graphical interface to streamline the process of image scraping and visual content analysis.

-## Funcionalidades
+## Features

-- **Extração de imagens** de qualquer URL acessível publicamente
+-  Image extraction from any publicly accessible URL
-- **Suporte para diferentes formatos de imagem** (URLs absolutas, relativas, e formatos base64)
+-  Support for different image formats (absolute URLs, relative paths, and base64 formats)
-- **Processamento em paralelo** para não bloquear a interface
+-  Parallel processing to avoid blocking the interface
-- **Geração automática de descrições** usando modelos de IA de visão computacional
+-  Automatic description generation using computer vision AI models
-- **Visualização em tempo real** do progresso e logs
+-  Real-time progress and log visualization
-- **Armazenamento local** das imagens baixadas e suas descrições
+-  Local storage of downloaded images and their descriptions
-- **Exportação de resultados** em formato JSON para uso posterior
+-  Export of results in JSON format for further use

-## Requisitos
+## Requirements
 - Python 3.7+

-- Bibliotecas necessárias:
+- Required libraries:
 - requests
 - beautifulsoup4
 - pillow (PIL)
-  - tkinter (normalmente incluído com o Python)
+- tkinter (usually included with Python)
-- Uma API key da OpenAI com acesso aos modelos de visão
+- An OpenAI API key with access to vision models

-**Nota**: Este projeto foi desenvolvido para fins educacionais.
-Certifique-se de respeitar os termos de serviço dos sites de onde você extrai imagens e os termos de uso da API da OpenAI.
+ This project was developed for educational purposes.
+Make sure to comply with the terms of service of the websites you scrape images from and the usage policies of the OpenAI API.